-Getting to Know the Incredible Human Heart
+Getting to Know the Incredible Human Heart Stress Management

-The human heart is one of the most remarkable organs in the human body.
+The human heart is one of the Stress Management most remarkable organs in the human body.
 About the size of a fist, this muscle works non-stop day and night to ensure our survival.
 With each steady beat, the heart pumps oxygen-rich blood through over 60,000 miles of blood vessels, reaching every single cell[1][2][4].
 It does this amazing job over 2.5 billion times in an average lifetime without rest![4]

 Though small, the heart generates enough pressure with each contraction to elevate blood up to six feet high[2][4].
-Fueled by nutrients and powered by electrical impulses, the four chambers of the heart work in precisely synchronized fashion to oxygenate blood and deliver it across the body within minutes.
+Fueled by nutrients and powered by electrical impulses, the four chambers of the heart work in precisely synchronized fashion to oxygenate blood and deliver it across the body Stress Management within minutes.
 Even while we sleep, exercise, or go about our daily activities, our hearts continue beating dutifully away.

 Join us as we explore the inner workings of this vital muscle and gain a deeper appreciation for how it enables all the functions that keep us alive.
 We’ll examine the anatomy and physiology that allow the heart to beat over 100,000 times per day[1][3][4].
-By gaining a better understanding of this incredible organ, we can take better care of our overall cardiovascular health for years to come.
+By gaining a better understanding of Stress Management this incredible organ, we can take better care of our overall cardiovascular health for years to come.

 Anatomy of the Heart